QiTech-Industries/Winder/esp/src/functionality.md

 		- Button "Start Winding"
 			- Available in PULLING-mode
 			- Enter WIND-mode
 			- Continue running the puller and start rotating the spool with automatic load-adjust.
-Oscillate the ferrari between the start- and end-position, automatically synchronising its speed with the spool for continuous winding-results
+Oscillate the ferrari between the start- and end-position, automatically synchronizing its speed with the spool for continuous winding-results
 		- Button "Unwind"
 			- Available in all modes except UNWIND-mode
 			- Enter UNWIND-mode